 - State Management: We use

-to manage the state for data, loading, and error. - Fetching Data: Inside
+useStateto manage the state for data, loading, and error. - Fetching Data: Inside

-state, and the loading state is set to false. - Error Handling: If an error occurs, it is caught and stored in the
+useEffect, we make a GET request to fetch data from the API.
+The response data is stored in thedatastate, and the loading state is set to false. - Error Handling: If an error occurs, it is caught and stored in the

-state. - Conditional Rendering: We conditionally render a loading indicator, an error message, or the fetched data based on the state.
+errorstate. - Conditional Rendering: We conditionally render a loading indicator, an error message, or the fetched data based on the state.

 Making a POST Request